Distribution functions for a family of axially symmetric galaxy models: Concluding Remarks

-We presented the derivation of two-integral equilibrium DFs for some members of the family of generalized Kalnajs discs previously obtained by \cite{GR}.
-Such two-integral DFs were obtained, esentially, by expresing them as functionals of the Jacobi's integral, as it was sketched in the formalism developed by \cite{KAL2}.
-Now, since such formalism demands that the surface mass density can be written as a potential-dependent function, the above procedure can only be implemented for the first four members of the family, the discs with $m=1,2,3,4$.
+We presented the derivation of two-integral equilibrium DFs for some members of the family of disks previously obtained by \cite{GR}.
+Such two-integral DFs were obtained, esentially, by expresing them as functionals of the Jacobi integral, as it was sketched in the formalism developed by \cite{KAL2}.
+Now, since such formalism demands that the surface mass density can be written as a potential-dependent function, the above procedure can only be implemented for the first four members of the family, the disks with $m=1,2,3,4$.
 Indeed, the procedure requires that the expression given the relative potential $\Psi_r$ as a function of the spheroidal variable $\eta$ can be analytically inverted in order to express the surface mass density $\Sigma$ as a function of the relative potential.
-So, we can do this in a simple way for the discs with $m = 1$ to $4$.
+So, we can do this in a simple way for the disks with $m = 1$ to $4$.
 However, when $m > 4$ we must to solve an equation of grade larger than four, whose analytical solution do not exists.

-For the first two members of the family, the discs with $m=1,2$, we also use the method introduced recently by \cite{JO} in order to find the even part of the DF and then, by introducing the maximum entropy principle, we can determines the full DF.
-This procedure was also used for the other three discs, starting from the Kalnajs method, so defining another class of two-integral DFs.
+For the first two members of the family, the disks with $m=1,2$, we also use the method introduced by \cite{JO} in order to find the even part of the DF and then, by introducing the maximum entropy principle, we can determines the full DF.
+This procedure was also used for the other three disks, starting from the \cite{KAL2} method, so defining another class of two-integral DFs.
 Such kind of DFs describes stellar systems with a preferred rotational state, characterized by the parameter $\alpha$.

-This paper can be considered as a natural complement of the work previously presented by \cite{GR} and \cite{RLG}, where the PDP formulation and the kinematics, respectively, of the generalized Kalnajs discs were analyzed.
+This paper can be considered as a natural complement of the work previously presented by \cite{GR} and \cite{RLG}, where the PDP formulation and the kinematics, respectively, of the disks were analyzed.
 Now, by the construction of the corresponding two-integral DFs, the first four members of this family can be considered as a set of self-consistent stellar models for axially symmetric galaxies.